A Home Sale In Probate

-The Michigan Probate process involves the administration of a deceased person’s will or the estate of a deceased person without a will.
-The legal process can be an extremely difficult and stressful process for many people who are already experiencing the grief of losing a loved one.
+The Michigan probate process involves the administration of a deceased person’s will or the estate of a deceased person without a will.
+The legal process can be a difficult and stressful process for people who are experiencing the grief of losing a loved one.
 State probate regulations set forth specific procedures for the distribution of assets to help people with the process of listing real estate during probate action.

-In Michigan, the first and most important step in a probate sale is to contact a probate attorney who is experienced and who you trust.
-A probate attorney will handle, among other things, the probate administration of the estate.
-An experienced attorney will follow the legal and procedural requirements by gathering the documents you need, drafting and filing the probate forms and pleadings, along with speaking on your behalf to the judge presiding over the estate.
-They will also help collect any money from insurance, solve tax issues, and serve as a general advisor throughout what can be at times a troubling process.
-Opening an estate without the assistance of a probate attorney can open a person to personal liability if they fail to follow the informal probate process or formal process.
+In Michigan, the most important first step in a probate sale is to contact an experienced probate attorney who you trust.
+This attorney will follow the legal and procedural requirements.
+They will gather the needed documents, draft and file the probate forms, and speak to the presiding judge.
+They will also help collect any money from insurance, solve tax issues, and serve as a general advisor.
+Opening an estate without the assistance of a probate attorney may risk personal liability if there is a failure to follow the informal probate process or formal process.

 Often the most problematic and stressful part of probate court has to do with the transfer of property.
 This is because the protection of heirs-at-law, and the estate assets are paramount under the law.
 The transfer of property includes both personal property as well as most people’s largest asset: the home.
 The probate sale of a home or other real estate is much more involved than a traditional sale.
-When it comes to real estate sales and probate, here are the three of the top mistakes people commonly make that involve property in probate.
+Regarding real estate sales in probate, here are three of the top mistakes people make.

-- Not Starting The Probate Process Early Enough.
+1. Not Starting the Probate Process Early Enough

-Once your probate attorney obtains the court’s permission to sell the home at an attractive price—then the personal representative can list the real estate, establish a sales price, and solicit real estate buyers.
-While it is possible to do this without a real estate agent, using an experienced agent will simplify, and often speed up the sales process.
+Once your probate attorney obtains the court’s permission to sell the home, the personal representative can list it, establish a sales price, and solicit real estate buyers.
+While it is possible to do this without a real estate agent, using an experienced agent will simplify and speed up the process.
 This is because they are familiar with the market and should already know the rules and regulations involved with local probate estate sales.
-While the probate attorney handles the legalities of the estate in court, it is the sales commissioned real estate agent who handles the actual sale of the real estate, making sure it is properly valued and listed.
+While the probate attorney handles the legalities of the estate in court, it is the sales-commissioned real estate agent who handles the actual sale of the real estate, making sure it is properly valued and listed.

-Throughout the sales process, the probate attorneys at Soble law will coordinate with the real estate agent on estate property as well as other third-party professionals associated with the sale and closing of the sale.
-Since the representative for the estate is accountable to the court and the heirs to the estate for all monies and proceeds from the sale, it is vital to have a probate attorney involved with the transaction to ensure that the sale and the court action move ahead as smoothly as possible.
+Throughout the sales process, the probate attorneys at Soble Law will coordinate with the real estate agent as well as third-party professionals.
+Since the representative for the estate is accountable to the court and the heirs for all proceeds from the sale, it is vital to have a probate attorney involved.

-Soble PLC provides that their clients are properly protected throughout the probate and property sales process.
+Soble PLC provides that their clients are protected throughout the probate and property sales process.
 Contact us today at 888.789.1715 if you have any further questions or concerns.
-Disclaimer: This information is for educational purposes.
-Every legal case presents its own unique set of facts and circumstances.
-Please consult with a licensed attorney who practices in the legal area discussed.